 Pin shut down, hibernate, and sleep shortcuts to taskbar in Windows 10

-Step 2: Once you have these shortcuts on desktop, right-click on a shortcut and then click Pin to taskbar option.
+Step 2: Once you have these shortcuts on the desktop, right-click on a shortcut and then click Pin to taskbar option.

-Hope you find this guide helpful.
+I hope you find this guide helpful.